secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 in the document.
 Since the CSAF standard has no concept for unique identifiers inside the document we need to persist this relation somehow, without unnecessarily adding identifiers to each object.
-Furthermore, we need to remove these IDs before sending the document to the validator service.
+Furthermore, we need to remove these IDs before sending the document to the validator service or exporting it.

 The IDs of the Comments are referenced from the CSAF document objects.
 When the comment belongs to a dedicated field and not the whole object,